dhei/dhei.github.io/posts/tiers-of-us-national-parks.md

 - Saguaro
 - Sequoia

-### Tier 5: BBB or below, mediocre, not worth revisit
+### Tier 5: BBB or below, not as interesting as tier 4
 - Mesa Verde
 - Guadalupe Mountains
 - Everglades